jdkoftinoff/jdksmidi/examples/win32/test_advancedsequencer_README.txt

-For compiling these two files you must:
+For compiling test_advancedsequencer.cpp and jdksmidi_test_drvwin32.cpp files you must:
 - Set as search directory (for header files): jdksmidi\include
 - Link with libraries: